algosup/2024-2025-project-4-web-fpga-team-3/Documents/TechnicalSpecifications/TechnicalSpecifications.md

 ##### Logs display

-The logs will be displayed in a chronological order, with the oldest logs at the top and the newest logs at the bottom.
+The logs will be displayed in chronological order, with the oldest logs at the top and the newest logs at the bottom.
 Each log entry will include the following information:

 - **Timestamp**: The time at which the log entry was generated.
 - **Message**: A brief description of the event or action that triggered the log entry.

 The logs will be saved in an invisible table, with each row representing a log entry and each column representing a different field (timestamp, message).
-The logs will be updated based on the steps button clicked by the user.
+The logs will be updated based on the steps button the user clicks.

 Here's a hypothetical example of how the logs might be displayed in the sidebar: